-- iv.
-Ergonomics.
-Many production processes at NAICS 4244 sites require the performance of repeated and sustained manual handling and manual exertion work tasks.
-CSHOs will evaluate the employer's policies, procedures, and work practices to determine if they effectively eliminate and control ergonomic risk factors.
-CSHOs will review the employer's OSHA 300 forms to identify musculoskeletal disorders (MSDs) such as repetitive motion injuries, cumulative trauma disorders (CTDs), etc. CSHOs will calculate the annual MSD DART rate for at least the three calendar years preceding the inspection to determine if the rates are increasing or decreasing.
-CSHOs will refer to FOM Chapter XVII - Ergonomics Inspection Procedures for guidance on citations and hazard alert letter issuance (FOM Chapter XVII, Appendices C - F). - v.
+- v.
+Walking-Working Surfaces, Means of Egress and Fire Protection.
+This type of industry lends itself to safety hazards such as struck by, caught - in-between, slips, trips, and fall hazards; blocked aisles; means of egress; and fire protection.
+CSHOs will evaluate the site conditions, policies, and procedures to address these hazards. - vi.
+Heat.
+Assess occupational heat exposure during review of injury and illness records, employee interviews, and during the establishment walkthrough.
+When exposures to heat related hazards are occurring, evaluate heat hazards in accordance with OPN 141 - Enforcement Guidance for Heat-Related Illness Inspections and Citations. - vii.
 Hazard Communication.
 CSHOs will evaluate the employer's use of chemicals in the work environment for compliance with 29 CFR 1910.1200 - Hazard Communication.
-CSHOs will use CPL 02-02-079, Inspection Procedures for the Hazard Communication Standard (HCS 2012), as guidance. - vi.
-Hexavalent Chromium (Chromium (VI)).
+CSHOs will use CPL 02-02-079, Inspection Procedures for the Hazard Communication Standard (HCS 2012), as guidance. - viii.
+Hexavalent Chromium [Chromium (VI)].
 For sanitation purposes, food manufacturing/repackaging equipment is made from stainless steel so that it can be cleaned without rusting.
 Food storage racks/shelving may also be made from stainless steel.
 Additionally, the equipment is welded to prevent food from gathering in areas where the equipment would otherwise be bolted together.
 Employees who perform welding on this equipment as part of in-plant repairs or perform other activities to install new process equipment or lines may be exposed to hexavalent chromium.

 Hexavalent chromium is covered under the most current revision of OPN 135 - SEP: Exposures to Health Hazards.
 Additionally, NCDOL is using, in part, CPL 02-02-076 - NEP: Hexavalent Chromium and CPL 02-02-074 - Inspection Procedures for Chromium (VI) Standards.
-Since potential hexavalent chromium exposures are an emphasis area for the OSH Division, CSHOs conducting NAICS 4244 inspections will need to address this potential hazard.
+Since potential hexavalent chromium exposures are an emphasis area for the OSH Division, CSHOs conducting inspections under this SEP will need to address this potential hazard.